 We are dedicated to working with theatre professionals locally and nationally to present a high standard of theatre and opera productions.

 The theatre is the primary listening venue for the Guinness Jazz Festival and presents an annual traditional Christmas pantomime in association with CADA.
 A unique feature of the Everyman is that its Front of House ushering staff is made up entirely of volunteers.

 The theatre receives its primary funding from the Arts Council, with additional funding from the Cork City Council and FAS.

 The Everyman Board of Directors: Michael White (Chairman), Cllr Tim Brosnan, Brendan Casserly, Cllr.
-Lorraine Kingston, Dick Langford, Denis McSweeney, Ted Mahon-Buckley, Leachlain O’Kane, Toddy O’Sullivan, Michael Twomey.
+Lorraine Kingston, Dick Langford, Dick Lehane, Denis McSweeney, Ted Mahon-Buckley, Leachlain O’Kane, Toddy O’Sullivan, Michael Twomey.